20centaurifux/flimflam/README.md

 ## domain

 The domain must be a hostname, a list of dot-separated (DNS) labels (see [RFC 952](https://www.rfc-editor.org/rfc/rfc952), [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035) and [RFC 1123](https://www.rfc-editor.org/rfc/rfc1123)) or an IP address.
-Labels must not consist of all numeric values. **flimflam** doesn't test the length of FQDNs.
+Labels must not consist of all numeric values.
 IPv6 addresses with zone index (e.g. fe80::3dd0:7f8e:57b7:34d5%19) are not supported.

 The following strings are valid email addresses: